lilyliu1185098409/my-profile/README.md

 # my-profile
-This is an exercise for web-design course.
+This is an exercise for Le Wagon web-design course.